Advanced integration

 is successful, the user remains authenticated until the token expires or an error occurs.

-If the now unauthenticated user tries to open a conversation, they will be presented with the conversation screen and an error.
-The conversation itself will not be shown.
+.
+If the now unauthenticated user attempts to start a conversation, they will be directed to the conversation screen with an error.
+The conversation content will not be visible.

 As the SDK doesn't renew the token itself, you will have to handle the re-authentication process.